 The NC Division of Health Service Regulation is responsible for licensing these adult care homes.
-Cabarrus County Department of Social Services is responsible for providing an adult home specialist (AHS) to monitor the adult care homes to assure services are provided to the residents as set forth by NC State standards.
+Human Services is responsible for providing an adult home specialist (AHS) to monitor the adult care homes to assure services are provided to the residents as set forth by NC State standards.

 The Adult Protection, Guardianship, and Monitoring Unit (APGM) provides adult home specialists (AHS), whose primary purpose is to monitor, investigate complaints, and provide assistance to adult care homes.

 If there are any problems identified during the routine monitoring of the facility, the AHS is responsible to assure that the problem is corrected.